dyhes/zulip/docs/production/upgrade-or-modify.md

-# Upgrade or modify Zulip
+# Upgrade or modify Aloha

-This page explains how to upgrade, patch, or modify Zulip, including:
+This page explains how to upgrade, patch, or modify Aloha, including:

 - [Upgrading to a release](#upgrading-to-a-release)
 - [Upgrading from a Git repository](#upgrading-from-a-git-repository)